Built by the technician who got tired of writing reports at midnight.

 Real contractors do not work that way.
 A fire protection company runs sprinkler, alarm, suppression, doors, dampers, extinguishers, and emergency lighting.
 An HVAC contractor runs rooftop units, chillers, cooling towers, refrigerant management, and indoor air quality.
 A general contractor coordinates all of them.
 Every contractor Cody knew was running five tools that did not talk to each other and a spreadsheet to glue them together.

-Guspora ships every trade on one record.
-617 inspection types, 32 trades, the same engine underneath.
-If a contractor adds a trade, the platform already has it.
+Guspora keeps trades on one record.
+Configured workflows, multiple trades, the same operating record underneath.
+If a contractor adds a trade, the platform can grow with it.
 If they drop one, the data stays where it was.
 The point of an operating system is that the apps share the same world; this one finally does.

 For the people building the next ten years of trades work